Republic of Benin (1967): Background and prelude

+Proclamation

 On 19 September 1967, the Biafrans rebranded the region by proclaiming the Republic of Benin, an independent state separate from Biafra, as a last-ditch effort.
 It was believed that even if it could not win non-Igbo support, the new state might at least physically divide Biafra from the Nigerian federal forces.
 Citing the deaths of Mid-Western residents in the northern riots and the region's antebellum support for a confederate government in Nigeria, Okonkwo declared that the Republic of Benin would support Biafra in all causes and would participate in organisations such as the Commonwealth of Nations and the Organisation of African Unity.
-However, Okonkwo knew that the new state could not last: he and other officials had discussed an independence declaration two weeks earlier on 5 September without coming to agreement, and the announcement was recorded in a short lull as he and his military forces retreated in the face of a federal government military advance.
+However, Okonkwo and other officials had discussed an independence declaration two weeks earlier on 5 September without coming to an agreement, and the announcement was recorded in a short lull as he and his military forces retreated in the face of a federal government military advance.
 Later in the same day, government troops reached Benin City, the Republic of Benin's capital city, and the British high commissioner reported crowds lining the streets to celebrate the reconquest.
-Meanwhile, Biafran President Ojukwu offered no comment on the declaration, concentrating instead on Biafran soldiers' failure to stop the government advance.
-His attention to Okonkwo's military failures and lack of comment on the independence declaration suggests that Biafran officials may have been planning for the declaration of the Republic of Benin, and that their objections referred to its poor timing, rather than its occurrence.
+Meanwhile, Biafran President Ojukwu offered no comment on the declaration, concentrating instead on Biafran soldiers' failure to stop the government's advance.
 Biafra had won limited recognition from some foreign states, but all gains were unrelated to the proclamation of Benin.
 The Biafran occupation of the Mid-Western Region failed to achieve its objectives and severely damaged domestic support for the secessionist cause among non-Igbos, and was perceived by the Nigerian federal government as justification to escalate the minor conflict into full-fledged war.